sadanand-singh/Blog/posts/arch.rst

     $ btrfs subvolume create /mnt/media
     $ umount /mnt

-Now, once the subvolumes have been created, we will mount them in appropriate locations with optimal flags.
+Now, once the sub-volumes have been created, we will mount them in appropriate locations with optimal flags.

 .. code:: bash